 Unity can read the following file formats:

-Unity automatically flattens multi-layer Photoshop PSD or TIFF files on import so that there is no size penalty for your game.
+Note that Unity can import multi-layer Photoshop PSD or TIFF files, which Unity automatically flattens on import so that there is no size penalty for your game.
 This flattening happens to the imported data in Unity, not to the file itself, so you can continue to save and import your PSD or TIFF files without losing any of your work when using these file types natively.
-This allows you to have one copy of each Texture which you can use in Photoshop, your 3D modelling application, and in Unity.
+This is important, because it allows you to have just one copy of each Texture which you can use in different applications: Photoshop; your 3D modeling application; and in Unity.